5 Tips for Visiting The Statue of Liberty and Ellis Island with Kids

 The audio tour is included with your ticket so take advantage of it!
 You can pick up an audio device right from the booth as soon as you hop off the ferry.
 I do however recommend you bring your own headphones.
 The speaker is loud enough to hear when held up to you ear but you’d probably prefer to be completely hands-free.
 Headphones are provided but I personally would rather use my own earbuds.

 They even offer an audio tour geared towards kids.
 Just make sure to ask the booth clerk for the proper kids tour code because otherwise they will just direct you to use the adult tour code.
 I highly recommend that you follow the kids tour if you are traveling with your kiddos.
-My son truly enjoyed it and learned so much from it.
+My son truly enjoyed it and learned so much about the Statue of Liberty and Ellis Island.
 I even learned a few new facts myself!

 We knew we could not walk all 354 steps up to the crown of the statue with two kids in tow.
 We settled for only making our way up to the top of the pedestal.
 It was cool but really not worth it.
 If you are traveling with small kids, skip this part!
 My six-year-old enjoyed the walk around the outside of the statue the most (guided by his audio tour).
 I didn’t realize this until we got to the island but since our tickets were already purchased we went ahead anyway.